 Animal Rights organizations and others like them cite the impetus for the proposed restrictive breeding laws is their desire to end animal suffering and reduce the number of animals being killed in shelters, costly cat licensing and breeder permit laws, possession limits, and the elimination of the display/exhibition of animals.
 In other words, it is to "help" us.
 However, the article entitled "HSUS 'FACT SHEET' DISTORTS ANIMAL CONTROL ISSUES AND ANSWERS", debunks many of these falsehoods.

-It is my experience that most of the shelter cats are not the offspring of planned breeding programs by responsible breeders.
+It is my experience that most of the shelter cats are not the offspring of planned breeding programs of purebred animals by responsible breeders.
 Rather, these cats are the result of free-roaming cats without owners to comply with the local ordinances.
 Sometimes an owner has decided they are unable to care for their cat (and since they did not get them from a responsible breeder that has a "first right of refusal clause" in their guarantee, the owners' dump the cat in a shelter.
 Sometimes they do this because an animal is sick and will have exorbitant veterinary costs for care which they cannot hope to afford, but more often it is because of house-soiling problems.

 Together, responsible breeders and registry organizations work hard to protect the future of pedigreed cats.
-It is important that all of us become involved to help protect the future of purebred cats – before you lose the right to own one!
+It is important that all of us become involved to help protect the future of purebred cats – before you lose your right to own one!
 Contact your city, county, and state legislators.

 Get involved and challenge the motives behind any cat and dog breeding legislation.